Do you want to light a fuse in your script so that your reader just has to read on and discover how the tale turns out?

 A powerful inciting incident is the catalyst that all great stories are built on.

-Yes, it’s possible to break all of the above rules and still write a compelling story; literary writers do this all the time.
+Yes, it’s possible to break all of the above rules and still write a compelling script; literary writers and screenwriters do this all the time.

-However, masters of story like Robert McKee argue that newer writers must learn the rules before they can break them.
+However, masters of script like Robert McKee argue that newer writers must nurture the definition of inciting incident and learn the rules before they can break them.

-The good news is no matter what type of fiction writer you want to become, you can always use an inciting incident to write the beginnings of a story that hooks your new readers.
+The good news is no matter what type of fiction or short story writer you want to become, you can always use an inciting incident to write the beginnings of a narrative that hooks your new audience.

 This post originally appeared on Writers' Village.
 Be sure to get the writing bonuses over there.